OCC THER 100 — ORIENTATION TO OCCUPATIONAL THERAPY

 OCC THER 613 — PROFESSIONAL SKILLS IV: COMMUNITY-BASED OT PRACTICE

 Knowledge and skills related to the practice of occupational therapy in innovative practice settings including occupation-based program planning and grant writing.
-Offered during the final semester on campus, also addresses issues related to career development in occupational therapy.
+Addresses issues related to career development in occupational therapy.

 OCC THER 620 — OCCUPATIONAL-BASED THEORY AND PRACTICE